rsennrich/wmt16-scripts/sample/README.md

 For processing the sample data, only paths to different toolkits need to be set.
 For processing new data, more changes will be necessary.

-As a first step, preprocess the training data:
+As a first step, download the training data:

+  ./download_files.sh

+Then, preprocess the training, dev and test data:

   ./preprocess.sh